 What to Bring to Tulum

 Insect repellent – It’s a must!
-Tulum is very jungle like and mosquitos are everywhere.
+Tulum is very jungle-like and mosquitos are everywhere.

 DON’T FORGET ABOUT TRAVEL INSURANCE

-Don’t forget to arrange a health insure before heading to Mexico.
-The easiest and the most reliable travel insurance is World Nomads Travel Insurance.
-Get it before your trip to skip unnecessary troubles that might ruin your holidays!
+Don’t forget to arrange health insurance before heading to Mexico.
+The easiest and the most reliable insurance is Safety Wing (it also covers the virus!).

 Suggested more extensive guides for Mexico: